man27382210/tutorial-graphql/docs/play/compare.md

 # Comparison

 ### Notice
-This document is writting at 2019 beginning, so it might be a little out of date for future since GraphQL community change so fast.
+This document is writing at 2019 beginning, so it might be a little out of date for future since GraphQL community change so fast.

 ## Table Overview